Join the Birding Movement

 ↓ Check out my tours ↓

 Costa Rica has long been regarded as one of the top tropical birding destinations in the world and with good reason!
-This small Central American country is home to some 900+ species of birds with 47 endemic to the country!
+This small Central American country is home to some 900+ species of birds with a few endemics and many regional endemics, shared only with the extreme Western Panama!

 Single supplement: $350.00